Outdoor Kitchen Installation Cost: A Full Breakdown

 Thinking through the entire scope of the project from the start helps ensure your budget is realistic and comprehensive.
 This means looking beyond the shiny new grill and beautiful countertops to consider the foundational work, utility connections, and material durability.
 By sidestepping these common pitfalls, you can protect your investment and create an outdoor kitchen that is both beautiful and practical.
 Let’s walk through the three biggest mistakes we see homeowners make so you can plan your project with confidence.

-Underestimating the Full Cost
+Underestimating the Total Project Cost

 It’s one of the most common issues: you budget for the appliances and materials but forget about everything else.
 The reality is that a complete outdoor kitchen installation involves much more.
 Costs can range from around $6,000 for a basic setup to over $26,000 for a more luxurious space, with the national average sitting around $16,424.
 This price includes not just the grill and counters, but also labor, site preparation, permits, and connecting utilities like gas, water, and electricity.
 To avoid surprises, it’s crucial to get a detailed quote that breaks down every line item, ensuring you have a clear picture of the total investment from day one.